craftcms/cms/docs/testing/framework/mocking.md

 What the above would do is ensure that if `Mailchimp::getInstance()->externals->getUsersFromMailchimp()` is called in your tests the value `[['user1'], ['user2']]` will always be returned.
-No quering to the mailchimp servers will be done.
+No querying to the Mailchimp servers will be done.
 This ensures predictable tests that are more performant.

 You can call this method multiple times in a single test if you want to mock out